uf-mil/mil/docs/software/adding_documentation.md

 because the document is in some TOC tree.

 ## Viewing changes
-It is important to generate the documentation website locally and view it in a web browser to verify your changes did what you wanted them to do and they are easy to read.
+It is important to generate the documentation website locally and view it in a web browser to verify your changes did what you wanted them to do and they are quick to read.

 ```bash
 $ mil